-The Board adopts a New District Policy for Continuous Improvement and Data Transparency effective for the 2024-2025 school year and subsequent school years.
+The Board amends Board Report 23-0426-PO4, District Policy for Continuous Improvement and Data Transparency effective for the 2024-2025 school year and subsequent school years.

 POLICY TEXT:

 I. PURPOSE AND GOALS

 This policy shall establish the guidelines for providing stakeholders information about school and district performance against district and state-defined standards.
 This policy will take effect beginning with the release of performance information to each school for the 2024-2025 school year based on school performance data gathered during the prior school year.
 This policy will also apply to subsequent school years unless amended or rescinded by the Board.